Japan City Guides: Glover House Nagasaki

 The Former Alt House, is a mainly wooden home built for William Alt (1840-1905), a tea tycoon, who with his Japanese partner Kei Oura exported green tea from Kyushu to amass a considerable fortune.

 Other places of interest in Glover Garden are the Statue of Tamaki Miura (1884-1946), a Japanese opera singer famous for her portrayal of the heroine Cio-Cio-San in Puccini's Madame Butterfly.
-Visitors can also admire the first asphalt road ever constructed in Japan along with the very first lawn tennis ever laid out in the country, complete with the original stone roller!
-The stone Old Hong Kong & Shanghai Bank Building is now a museum dedicated to Nagasaki's interractions with the West.
+Visitors can also admire the first asphalt road ever constructed in Japan along with site of the very first lawn tennis court ever laid out in the country, complete with the original stone roller!
+The stone Old Hong Kong & Shanghai Bank Building is now a museum dedicated to Nagasaki's interactions with the West.

 The centerpiece however is the Former Glover House, which is the oldest Western-style wooden building in Japan and has a fascinating display of some of Glover's furniture and personal effects including his walking stick and fishing rods.
 Glover lived in the house with his Japanese wife Tsuru, a former geisha, and his son from a former relationship, Tomisaburo.
 Tomisaburo was to lead a difficult life during World War II and committed suicide just weeks after the atomic bomb was dropped on Nagasaki.

-The price of admission to Glover Garden also includes entry to the Museum of Traditional Performing Arts which displays colorful floats and dragons used in the Kunchi Festival held annually in October.
+The price of admission to Glover Garden also includes entry to the Museum of Traditional Performing Arts which displays colorful floats, costumes and dragons used in the Kunchi Festival held annually in October.
+Visitors can see a video on a large screen of the festival and there is also a museum shop here.